List of Rangers F.C. records and statistics

 Rangers Football Club is a Scottish professional association football club based in Govan, Glasgow.
 They have played at their home ground, Ibrox, since 1899.
 Rangers were founding members of the Scottish Football League in 1890, and the Scottish Premier League in 1998.

 Rangers have won 55 domestic top-flight league trophies.
 The club's record appearance maker is John Greig, who made 755 appearances between 1961 and 1978 in all matches.
 Ally McCoist is the club's record goalscorer, scoring 355 goals during his Rangers career.

 This list encompasses the major honours won by Rangers as well as records set by the club, their managers and their players.
 The player records section includes details of the club's leading goalscorers and those who had made most appearances in first-team competitions.
 It also records notable achievements by Rangers players on the international stage, and the highest transfer fees paid and received by the club.
 Attendance records at Ibrox are also included in the list.

 Honours

-Rangers have won honours both domestically and in European cup competitions.
-They have won the Scottish League Championship a record 55 times and the Scottish League Cup a record 27 times.
-In their first league season, 1890–91, they won the Scottish Football league jointly with Dumbarton and their most recent success came in the 2020–21 Scottish Premiership.
+Rangers are joint record-holders for the most Scottish League Championships with 55 titles, alongside Celtic, and have won the Scottish League Cup a record 28 times.
+In their first league season, 1890–91, they won the Scottish Football league jointly with Dumbarton and their most recent success came in the 2023–24 Scottish League Cup.

-Rangers were the first club in the world to win 50 first tier league titles, and have now won 55 domestic league titles.
-Rangers have also won seven domestic trebles, a joint world record.
+Rangers have also won seven domestic trebles.
 They won their 100th major trophy in 2000, the first club in the world to reach that milestone.
-They are the second most-honoured football club in the world, having won 116 trophies in total.

 The club has played in both Scotland and England's national cup competitions.
 Rangers reached the semi-final of the 1886–87 FA Cup only to be knocked out by eventual winners Aston Villa.